 Some thinking is of course required but thinking too much before each shot tends to sabotage your natural reflexes.

-The way I see focus is to be totally present and respond to the game instead of being too much in my head.
+The way I see the focus is to be totally present and respond to the game instead of being too much in my head.

 Being present is very important.
 In competition, the benefit of having a game plan is that it provides you a general framework to follow because it’s likely you’ll get nervous.